oscarcarlsson/goatcounter-on-fly/README.md

 ## Prerequisites

  - A fly.io account
- - An account with a S3 (compatible) storage provider (like Backblaze[^1]), with a bucket already setup & credentials at hand
+ - An account with a S3 (compatible) storage provider, with a bucket already setup & credentials at hand
  - flyctl CLI installed

 ## Usage